saurabhmandlik/Object-detection/README.md

 #### Tasks to do

-Finish thesis report writing for 2 chapters until 31 March 2021.
+-Finish thesis report writing for 2 chapters until 31 March 2021.

-Understanding of vision_to_mavros code.
+-Understanding of vision_to_mavros code.

-tf tutorials
+-tf tutorials